Skip to main content

 • This aids in future maintenance and helps team members understand policy logic

-• Overusing triggers can lead to complex policies and potential performance issues
+• Overusing hooks can lead to complex policies and potential performance issues

-• Only include triggers that are necessary for your application's functionality
+• Only include hooks that are necessary for your application's functionality